bobbystacksmash/CMD-AST-View/README.md

 3. `dotnet test`
 4. `cd src/cmdast2dot`

-From here you may build the `cmdast2dot` CLI for your platform of choice, using `dotnet publish` and the ["runtime identifier"](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) (RID) for your target platform, for example:
+From here you may build the `cmdast2dot` CLI for your platform of choice using `dotnet publish` and the ["runtime identifier"](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) (RID) for your target platform, for example:

 | OS | Build CMD |
 |-----|------------|